JDouglasMendes/codeizi-dependency-injection/README.md

 [Injectable()]
 public class ScopedIndividualService
 ```
-Case your class implements interface, can indicate as folows:
+When your class implements interface, can indicate as folows:

 ```C#
 [Injectable(typeof(IContract),typeof(ScopedService))]